xieyuheng/inner/quotes.md

   - Benjamin L. D'ooge
   - "Teachers' manual to accompany 'Latin for beginners'"

+- Usually if it's solving a task (removing friction when doing something) it should feel like it's more painful to NOT have the idea realized than going around it.
+  Sometimes doing little incremental steps, where the tool is usable before it's 100% finished could help with that.

+  I don't know much about type-checking,
+  I've only written one, but I'm using it now even tho it's not totally perfect. if you can settle to using it while it's still growing,

+  - Devine Lu Linvega
+  - About running out of steam when hitting doubts about what to do next.

 # Programming Languages

 - In the beginning you always want results,